seeddisperser/standard-toolkit/packages/map-toolkit/src/deckgl/base-map/map-mode-provider/README.md

 - The current mode is owned by someone else
 - The desired mode is owned by a different owner than the requester

-## Authorization Timeout

-Authorization requests automatically timeout after 30 seconds.
-When a timeout occurs:
-- The request is automatically rejected
-- A decision event is emitted with `approved: false` and `reason: 'Authorization request timed out'`
-- The pending request is cleared

 ## Best Practices

 ### Owner IDs